 Illinois extends online sports betting registration

-The life of online sports betting registration in Illinois has been extended by Gov. JB Pritzker.
+The life of Illinois online sports betting registration has been extended by Gov. J.B.
+Pritzker.

 Toward the tail end of the week, Pritzker announced an extension of the mobile registration period, thus suspending the state’s requirement for an in-person visit to a casino to complete the sign-up process until at least Oct.
 17.